tjanas94/vibefeeder/.ai/rules/playwright.md

 - Implement test hooks for setup and teardown
 - Use expect assertions with specific matchers
 - Leverage parallel execution for faster test runs
+- Follow 'Arrange', 'Act', 'Assert' approach to test structure for simplicity and readability.